James Warburton (businessman)

-James Warburton (born 1970) is an Australian businessman who is currently Managing Director and Chief Executive Officer of Seven West Media.
+James Warburton (born 1970) is an Australian businessman.
+He was the Managing Director and Chief Executive Officer of Seven West Media from 2019 to 2024.

-Business career
+Career

 Television executive

 Warburton had early executive roles at McCann-Erickson, DDB Worldwide and Hyundai Motor Company in the 1980s and 1990s.
 Warburton became Managing Director of Universal McCann in 2000, winning and retaining multiple significant government and corporate contracts over the following three years.

 In 2003, Warburton took on his first role in the television industry, becoming sales director of the Seven Network.
 In 2011, Warburton was poached by Acting CEO Lachlan Murdoch to become CEO of the Ten Network.
 Seven launched a legal challenge to the defection and the Supreme Court of New South Wales ruled that Warburton could not start at Ten until 1 January 2012, five months later than scheduled.
 After less than 14 months in the role, Warburton was sacked and replaced by Hamish McLennan.